Art and Design - Fine Art

 ART AND DESIGN: FINE ART

-This course offers a broad range of skills which, at its core, develops a competency in drawing and painting.
-With a foundation of skills learning in year 9 and development of individual projects in year 10 and 11, students are able to evolve creative and diverse outcomes to a high standard.
+This course offers a broad range of skills which develop a competency in drawing and painting initially.
+With a foundation of skills learned in year 9 and the development of individual projects in year 10 and 11, students are able to evolve creative and diverse outcomes to a high standard.
 The range of work produced is also supported by referencing artists’ approaches and techniques.

-Students will have the opportunity to explore drawing, mixed media, 3D, printmaking and painting.
-Students purchase their own sketchbook and some drawing and painting equipment for the start of the course.
+Students will need to purchase their own sketchbook and some drawing and painting equipment for the start of the course.

 All courses in art and design are externally moderated and are weighted: